Road Cyclist - Team Lidl-Trek

 A Triple National Champion, double-Olympian and Grand Tour GC Podium winner

 DOB: 17th September 1987

 Lives & trains: Varese, Italy

 Amanda Spratt (“Spratty”) is a road cyclist who began competitive cycling aged 9 as a BMX racer before moving across to road and track when she was twelve years old.
 She became World Junior Champion on the track in 2004 in the Points Race, and then began racing in Europe from the age of 18 with the Australian National Team until she unfortunately sustained a bad injury and had 1.5 years away from the sport to have surgery and rehab (in 2008/2009).
 Amanda became a professional road cyclist in 2012, her first contract with Orica-GreenEDGE, and became National Champion in the same year.

 In 2018 she established herself as one of the best climbers in the world with a number of world class results, including two medals at the World Championships – 2nd in 2018 in Innsbruck, and 3rd in 2019 in Harrogate.
-She also has two third place finishes at the women’s only Grand Tour of the season, the Giro-Rosa, in 2018 and 2019.
+She also has two third place finishes at the Giro-Rosa, in 2018 and 2019.
 In addition to being on the podium in the General Classification, Amanda took away the Mountains Classification crown each year too.

 Amidst the busy schedule of racing and training, off the bike Amanda impressively graduated with a Bachelor of Communications (Public Relations) degree from Griffith University in 2018.